miramirezch/BasicDataStructures/README.md

-# BasicDataStructures
+# Basic Data Structures in C++

+## Introduction

-I will be updating this Git with basic data structures in C++.
+Hi, I will be updating this Git with some data structures using Modern C++.

-Just for fun and  for practicing Modern C++ :)

 Why C++?
 Because Modern C++ is awesome!

 Data Structures at the moment:
 * Singly Linked List (Modern C++ Features: Smart pointers for ownership and move semantics)

+## Why
+This is just for fun and for practicing Modern C++ :)

+## Important
+These data structures are currently in the C++ Standard Library, please use the standard library http://en.cppreference.com.